1Aryan8/ID2230_DSA/README.md

-This is my repo for *Data Structures and Algrorithms*
+This is my repo for *Data Structures and Algrorithms* course of the third semester (2nd Year).

 <!---